PeterXNZ/CSV-File-Data-Process-and-Visualization/README.md

 Process: You should process CSV file in the order of:combine.py, Preprocess.py, rename.py, rename2.py,ff.py, average.py.
+PS: rename.py and rename2.py can name the file with the barrel timestamp.

 Visualization: Open demo.html file with a browser, and choose the processed file, then click transfer.
 Finally, you will get the graph of the csv file data.